Khalmade/Biogas-system/README.md

 ## 🎯 Objectives
 1. Survey households to estimate **daily cooking gas demand** and available kitchen waste.
 2. Model a **biogas system** using anaerobic digestion of household waste.
 3. Size the system to meet cooking/heating needs.
+4. ---###In progress
-4. Extend the design into a **hybrid microgrid** by adding solar PV for electricity.
+5. Extend the design into a **hybrid microgrid** by adding solar PV for electricity.
-5. Analyze cost, sustainability, and scalability for underserved communities.
+6. Analyze cost, sustainability, and scalability for underserved communities.

 ---